-Although Don’s current engagements are listed only by month and not with specific dates, you can get some idea of his existing schedule on the Speaking Schedule button on this website.
-If you want to contact us to inquire about the possibility for a particular date, you may do so at the Contact Don button.
+Although Don’s current engagements are listed only by month and not with specific dates, you can get some idea of his existing schedule on the Speaking Schedule page on this website.
+If you want to contact us to inquire about the possibility for a particular date, you may do so by filling out the form to Check Don’s Availability.
 For various reasons, open dates on the schedule do not guarantee Don’s availability at those times.

 Sometimes Don is asked if a particular date is available before an official invitation is extended.
 While we are very willing to “pencil in” dates (if asked to do so) while awaiting an official invitation, please understand that we must keep dates open until the time that an official invitation is received.
 This means that if someone has spoken to us about a particular date but has not yet extended an official invitation, that date will remain open to an official invitation from others.

 Typically, Don goes out on Friday afternoon and returns Sunday afternoon/evening.
 Only on rare occasions—particularly in January, the summer, and during spring and fall breaks at the seminary—can Don be out during weekdays.

 What kinds of meetings or conferences does Don present?

 See the Conference Topics page.

 What is Don’s “speaking fee”?